Exploring the QCD phase diagram through correlations and fluctuations: Status of theoretical predictions for the QCD critical point

 Holographic approaches provide an alternative handle on the CP.
 In Ref.~\cite{Hippert:2023bel}, an Einstein-Maxwell-Dilaton model was calibrated to lattice QCD thermodynamics and $\chi_2^B$ at $\mu_B = 0$ using Bayesian inference over two different functional Ans\"atze.
 Even though the priors allow for the absence of a CP, nearly all posterior samples contain one clustered in the narrow range $T_C \simeq 101$--$108\,\mev$ and $\mu_C \simeq 560$--$625\,\mev$, largely independent of the chosen potential.
 A complementary V-QCD analysis~\cite{Ecker:2025vnb} employs a Veneziano-limit construction matched at zero temperature with a finite-temperature extension via a van der Waals description of nuclear matter; its Bayesian fit is driven by neutron-star mass--radius and tidal-deformability observations.
 This astrophysically constrained ensemble yields a strong first-order transition at $T=0$, and favors a CP around $\mu_C \sim 626$ MeV and $T_C \sim 119$ MeV.
 Despite their different inputs (lattice QCD versus neutron-star observations) and conditions (zero $\mu_S$ and $\mu_Q$ versus $\beta$-equilibrium), both holographic estimates place the CP in the same vicinity of the phase diagram shown in Fig.~\ref{fig:CPplot}.

-Functional methods have matured to the point where they provide quantitative CEP estimates that are benchmarked to lattice QCD results at $\mu_B = 0$.
+Functional methods have matured to the point where they provide quantitative estimates for the QCD critical point that are benchmarked to lattice QCD results at $\mu_B = 0$.
 Predictions within the functional renormalization group (fRG) (Ref.~\cite{Fu:2019hdw}), a hybrid DSE-fRG computation~\cite{Gao:2020fbl}, and a complementary DSE study with explicit pion and sigma backcoupling~\cite{Gunkel:2021oya} all predict a CP at $\mu_C \sim 600$--$650$~MeV and $T_C \sim 110$--$120$ MeV, reflecting the robustness of the functional predictions.
 Note that the DSE estimate from Ref.~\cite{Gunkel:2021oya} is obtained for $\mu_Q=0$, $\mu_S=\mu_B/3$ instead of $\mu_Q = \mu_S = 0$ conditions in other estimates.

 In summary, various approaches increasingly converge on a rather narrow region for the QCD critical point around $T_C \sim 100$--$120$ MeV and $\mu_C \sim 550$--$650$ MeV.
 At the same time this should not be interpreted as a firm constraint on the CP location, as the various calculations rely on different truncations and input assumptions.
 It rather indicates a region where the CP is most likely to be found if it exists.
 Alternative descriptions such as chiral mean-field, model-based constructions tuned simultaneously to heavy-ion data and neutron star observations~\cite{Steinheimer:2025hsr} can accommodate a qualitatively different high-density phase structure, where the CP is located in a cold and dense phase well outside of the region shown in Fig.~\ref{fig:CPplot}.
-The preferred CEP region in Fig.~\ref{fig:CPplot} should therefore be viewed as a target band rather than a precise prediction.
+The preferred CP region in Fig.~\ref{fig:CPplot} should therefore be viewed as a target band rather than a precise prediction.